 English as official language

-There is an increasing demand for English documented SIVI standards.
-The first reason is that software development activities at for instance insurers, service providers and suppliers are increasingly partly outsourced.
+The demand for English documented SIVI standards is increasing.
+The first reason is that software development activities at for instance insurers, service providers and suppliers are increasingly (at least partly) outsourced.
 The effect of these ‘nearshore’ and ‘offshore’ models is that the main language in projects is English.
-The second reason is that due to shortage of good programmers organizations hire foreign employees.
-For this reason it is decided that all new SIVI All Finance Standard documentation will be developed in English.
+The second reason is that due to shortage of good programmers, organizations hire foreign employees.
+Therefore, all SIVI All Finance Standard documentation is in English.

 Entity and attribute names are written in full and according to the camelCase capitalization typography.
 All names and descriptions are in English. camelCase is the practice of writing phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.